konsumer/easy-mac-kvm/README.md

 #### libvirt

 [libvirt](https://libvirt.org/) is a high-level wrapper around other virtualization tech, like qemu, as we are using here.
 It has a nice GUI called [virt-manager](https://virt-manager.org/).
-It seems to screw up advanced stuff like qemu params for optimizing CPU and sound, so I stopped using it personally, but I included it anyway, in case you ant to use it. `virsh edit MACHINE` is totally safe, but I daw little reason to use it once my qemu script was dialed in.
+It seems to screw up advanced stuff like qemu params for optimizing CPU and sound, so I stopped using it personally, but I included it anyway, in case you want to use it. `virsh edit MACHINE` is totally safe, but I saw little reason to use it, once my qemu script was dialed in.
 Before you run it, tweak the script to your taste (should closely match [`run.py`](bin/run.py).)

 ```bash
 ./bin/virt.py